Because this (confiscation) has happened in other parts of the world prepare to move your life savings moved , protected or confiscated.

 2. In December, 2010, Hungary told its citizens that they could either remit their private pension money to the state or lose their state pension funds (but still have to pay for it nonetheless)

-4. In early January 2011, $60 million in private retirement funds were transferred to the state's pension scheme in Bulgaria.
+3. In November, 2010, the French parliament decided to earmark €33bn from the national reserve pension fund FRR to reduce the short-term pension scheme deficit.4.
+In early January 2011, $60 million in private retirement funds were transferred to the state's pension scheme in Bulgaria.
 They wanted to transfer $300 million, but were denied on their first attempt

 5. In the Spring of 2013 Cyprus took it a step further and outright confiscated up to 50% of the funds from bank account holders in that country.